ec-jrc/jeolib-jiplib/doc/jiplib.rst

 | open                | morpholigical opening (erode+dilate)                 |
 +---------------------+------------------------------------------------------+

-Note:
-    The morphological filter uses a linear structural element with a size defined by the key 'dz'
+.. note:: The morphological filter uses a linear structural element with a size defined by the key 'dz'

-Example
+Example:

 Perform a morphological dilation with a linear structural element of size 5::

   jim_filtered=jim.filter1d({'filter':'dilate','dz':5})